ibm-cloud-docs/log-analysis/alerts.md

 1. Click the **Views** icon ![Configuration icon](images/views.png).
 2. Create a view.

-    Apply a timeframe, filters and search criteria to filter the log lines that are displayed through the view.
+    Apply a time frame, filters and search criteria to filter the log lines that are displayed through the view.

     For more information, see [Creating views](/docs/services/Log-Analysis-with-LogDNA/view_logs.html#view_logs_step7).